 Since we checked out quite a few different types of luggage, I’ll try to show you my favorites from each of the section.
 Let’ start with the suitcases.

-I think that the Winton luggage set is the best value for money you can get.
-You get two suitcases for the price of a single Samsonite, which is pretty cool.
+I think that the Ambeur luggage is the best value for money you can get.
 And they are hardshells, so they’re perfect for air travel.
-But what’s really importanat about these are the spinner wheels, TSA lock and the two spacious packing compartments.
+But what’s really important about these are the spinner wheels, TSA lock and the two spacious packing compartments.
 If you need to freshen up your luggage collection, this CalPak set is the way to go.